sjconst/mvc-group-project/README.md

     - eslint-plugin-prettier
     - prettier
     - serve-favicon
+*New Technologies used (*) include Materialize CSS for css and Chart js for adding different charts and graphs to visually analyse your group's personality type results coming from the three different assessments(Ennegram/ Myers & Briggs/ DISC).
 ### Prerequisites

 To download and test this app, you will need the Node Packet Manager installed.
 For more information, visit: <https://www.npmjs.com/get-npm>